Hajong marriage: Wedding procession

 The wedding procession from the bride's home to the groom's home consists of a traditional band and the airǒs.
-Picking the bride from her house, traditionally in a palanquin, the airǒs along with the jahu and the mitâ heads towards the grooms's residence.
+Picking the bride from her house, traditionally in a palanquin, the airǒs along with the jahu and the mitâ heads towards the groom's residence.

 Welcoming the bride

 The wedding procession stops at the door of the groom's home.
 There are ceremonies to be followed to welcome the groom and her wedding procession into the groom's home, which varies from place to place.

 Gon Suwaba

 The bride and the groom are ritually purified and a red thread is tied on their waists by the airos before the bhor bya'.

 Bhor bya'

 Bhor bya' is the actual wedding ceremony equivalent to exchanging vows in the west, it is an elaborate ritual and is held at the night.
 The couple would pay respect to wedding deities, the patron family deities, paying respect to deceased ancestors and the bride and groom's parents and other elders.